 Emma Fält is based in Kuopio, Finland.
 She studies the world through drawing and performance art.
 Her work takes a comprehensive look at drawing as a live act, an instrument of communication and a means of collaboratively exploring our experience of the world around us.
 The drawings are not intended to end up being objects, they are in constant flux, changing and evolving.

 Myriel Milicevic (Berlin)

 Myriel Milicevic is an artist, researcher and interaction designer based in Berlin.
-With her Neighbourhood Satellites she explores the hidden connections between people and their natural, social, and technical environments.
+In Neighbourhood Satellites, she explores the hidden connections between people and their natural, social, and technical environments.
 These explorations are mostly of a participatory nature, emerging from collaborations with other artists and scientists, in the context of workshops, classrooms, exhibitions, residencies and out in the field.
-Myriel received her MA from the Interaction Design Institute Ivrea, Italy and her diploma in Graphic Design from the Gerrit Rietveld Academie, Amsterdam.
-Further, she followed studies at the Conceptual and Information Arts department of San Francisco State University as part of her education.
+Myriel received an MA from the Interaction Design Institute Ivrea, Italy and a diploma in Graphic Design from the Gerrit Rietveld Academie, Amsterdam.
+She also studied at the Conceptual and Information Arts Department of San Francisco State University.

 About Neighbourhood Satellites

 Piotr Pajchel (Oslo)